 - This is where the term New Testament church comes from

 - A New Testament church is the church that is organized according to the pattern for church organization found in the New Testament.
-Now we see a pattern for some practice or experience because through direct communication or examples or basic logic the Bible gives us a pattern of teaching to follow
+In pattern theology we recognize that there are patterns for certain practices because through direct communication or examples or basic logic the Bible gives us a pattern of teaching to follow.

 - The pattern for proper service